Classic French Fruit Tart

 This classic French fruit tart has a buttery shortbread crust, a creamy vanilla custard, and heaps of fresh fruit.

 This classic French fruit tart combines three equally delicious elements: a crisp, buttery shortbread crust (or pâte sucrée), a creamy vanilla custard (or crême pâtissière), and heaps of fresh fruit.
-The recipe comes together easily but looks like it came straight out of a French pâtisserie window, and it tastes even better than it looks.
+The recipe comes from my friend Lisa Kolb Ruland, the pastry chef behind the beautiful and inspiring blog Unpeeled (sign up for Lisa’s weekly newsletter — you’ll be glad you did!).
+The fruit tart comes together easily but looks like it came straight out of a French pâtisserie window, and it tastes even better than it looks.

 Add the sugar, egg, egg yolks, and cornstarch to a heat-proof mixing bowl.

 Whisk until the mixture is very smooth and has lightened in color, about 2 minutes.

 Whisking constantly, add about a quarter of the hot milk into the egg mixture.

 Pour the milk-tempered egg mixture into the pot of the remaining milk.
 Whisk to combine.

 Return the pot to the heat and cook over medium heat, whisking constantly to prevent “scrambled eggs,” especially on the sides and bottom, until the pastry cream thickens, about 2 minutes.
 A flat whisk is ideal for this task.
 Stir in the butter and vanilla.

 Cook one minute more, whisking constantly.
 The pastry cream should make thick, lazy bubbles.